 A favorite among artists from day one

-The inaugural performance at the Filene Center, June 1-2, 1971, featured Van Cliburn; Julius Rudel conducting the New York City Opera with Norman Treigle; as well as performances by the National Symphony Orchestra, Choral Arts Society of Washington, the United States Marine Band, and the Madison Madrigal Singers
+The inaugural performance at the Filene Center on July 1-2, 1971 featured Julius Rudel conducting the National Symphony Orchestra with pianist Van Cliburn and New York City Opera star Norman Treigle, the United States Marine Band, The Choral Arts Society of Washington, and the Madison Madrigal Singers.

 Since that time, Wolf Trap’s Filene Center attracts world-class artists from every genre—many of whom return each summer because of the great setting.